platformsh/platformsh-docs/overview/pricing.md

 * Medium: with 4GB of dedicated memory
 * Large: with 7GB of dedicated memory

+### Multiple Applications in a single cluster
+All Platform.sh plans support multiple applications in a single cluster but they all share the global resource of the cluster.

+The resources of a **Standard plan are not sufficient to run more then one application** in the same cluster if there is also a MySQL database as a service.
+So useful multi-apps start at Medium.

+A Medium plan for example can support 3 Apps with a MySql Instance and a Redis instance.

+If you wonder if a specific setup would fit in a plan, don't hesitate to contact our support.

 ## Enterprise

 Enterprise plans start at $670 a month.